phoneticalfox/phoneticalfox.github.io/_posts/2023-04-15-chapter-one-corporate-takedown.md

 In that moment, I knew that everything was perfect.
 I had Ash, our cozy ranch, and a peaceful life.
 I didn't need anything else.

+We spent the rest of the morning doing some yard work, planting some flowers and vegetables in our garden.
+It was hard work, but it was also a fun activity to do together.
+We talked and joked around as we worked, and it felt like time flew by.

+After we finished, we decided to take a break and relax on our front porch.
+We sat in our rocking chairs, enjoying the warm sun and the peaceful scenery of our ranch.
+It was a beautiful day, and we were grateful for it.

+As we sat there, I couldn't help but reflect on how much Ashley had changed my life.
+Before we met, I was working a dead-end job, living in a small apartment, and struggling to make ends meet.
+But since we fell in love, everything had changed.

+Ashley had a successful career as a lawyer, and her job allowed us to move to the countryside, where we could enjoy the peace and quiet.
+She was my rock, my support, and my inspiration.
+I didn't know where I would be without her.

+I looked over at Ashley, who was lost in thought, and smiled.
+I knew that whatever came our way, we would face it together.
+We were a team, and nothing could break us apart.

+As the sun began to set, we went back inside to make dinner.
+We cooked together, trying out a new recipe and having fun in the kitchen.
+We talked about our plans for the future, dreaming about the life we wanted to build together.

+It was a perfect day, and I knew that I was the luckiest person in the world to have Ashley by my side.
+Little did we know that our peaceful life was about to be turned upside down.